How to love the freedom of leaderless fandom, and fight the flipside of organized abuse

 Pollution makes mutation.
 Corporate social media has been tearing society apart and reforming it in strange new ways, while impossibly niche groups form and enable each other for behavior never seen before.
 Technology makes new ways to hide it and ride the rising scale.

-Some of these behaviors find a unique cover behind furries, even if they are basically human problems, because of opportunity to meet and be open to each other.
+Some of these exotic and previously-unseen behaviors find a unique cover behind furries, even if they are basically human problems, because of opportunity to meet and be open to each other.
 That includes sex crimes that didn’t even have common words until recently, like sextortion and zoosadism with their own dark underworlds.
+An underworld for this inside furry subculture is basically powered by internet tech, but also native to furry because of the cover of unique subculture with its own traditions and vernacular and modes of relation.

-Don’t make the mistake of dismissing abusers as a negligible fringe.
+Don’t make the mistake of dismissing abusers as a negligible fringe that could exist anywhere.
 It’s not about quantity; it’s about influence, opportunity and extremity.
 Consider when abuser priests are hidden, and just a few can have hundreds of victims who get lifetimes of harm.
 It just takes one enabler in the right place, especially if everything comes down to friend-to-friend influence.
+Imagine: what if Catholics reacted to priest abuse by saying “it’s only a thousand priests among a million of us” rather than addressing cause and effect?

-See: the sextortion cult called Furry Valley.
+For organized abuse native to furry, see: the sextortion cult called Furry Valley.
 It uses systematic, multi-level-marketing tactics to grow, with constant recruiting and pressure to meet quotas.
 Minors are preyed on for nudes, money, or personal info for doxing and manipulation.
 Deserters are punished.
 When Dogpatch Press aired evidence in 2018, the cult was festering with nobody looking, and tried threats and harassment to throw off notice.
 It still has no formal media notice, and is left to hobbyists to warn each other individually without higher consequences in 2025.
+The prey, predators, and bait in this group come from inside furry.
+Nobody is coming to stop them; wide awareness is the first solution.

 The shallowness of online information and clout dynamics.

-Take off the rosy glasses and you can see chronic situations of turning a blind eye:
+Wide awareness is reactive and blocked by wearing rosy glasses.
+Take them off and you can see chronic situations of turning a blind eye about organized abuse:

 Clout dynamics suppress whistleblowing.
 Popular people benefit from scale of followers, manipulate algorithms and keep their bubbles impervious.
 It isn’t simply “bad people on the net”; it’s complicated with platforming, people turning a blind eye, and friends in high places who coddle repeat offenses that aren’t recognized as patterns.